thales-e-security/estclient/README.md

 - `/.well-known/est/simpleenroll`
 - `/.well-known/est/simplereenroll`

-Initial enrollment must use HTTP authentication (id and secret).
-Re-enrollment uses mutual TLS with a previously issued certificate and optionally HTTP authentication.
+Enrollment functions support HTTP basic authentication and/or mutual TLS with a previously issued certificate.
+Check what your server is expecting.

 ## Examples

-See `examples/examples.go` for an example that uses the test server at http://www.testrfc7030.com.
+See `examples/examples.go` for an example that uses the test server at http://www.testrfc7030.com. o
 To execute the example script, run `go run examples/examples.go`.
 Read on for a description of the code.

 ### Get the EST certificates